• Launceston Coach 1933-36 (63 Games: 42 Wins, 20 Losses, 1 Draw)

-• Launceston NTFA premiership coach, 1933, 1934, 1935, 1936
+• Launceston NTFA premiership coach 1933, 1934, 1935, 1936

-> Launceston state premiership coach, 1933, 1934, 1935
+• Launceston State premiership coach 1933, 1934, 1935

 One of the most successful coaches in the first 50 years of Tasmanian football, Leo McAuley led Launceston during the greatest era in the club’s history.

-McAuley’s contributions to the Launceston Football Club have been much celebrated since his legendary tenure.
-He was awarded life membership of the club in 1934 and NTFA life membership three years later, while more recently his incredible coaching record led to his appointment as captain-coach of the Launceston ‘Team of the Century’, where he was also named in a back pocket.
+McAuley’s contributions to the Launceston Football Club were much celebrated both during and since his legendary tenure: he was awarded life membership of the club in 1934 and NTFA life membership three years later, while more recently his incredible coaching record led to his being named as coach of the Launceston Team of the Century, where he was also named in a back pocket.

 Leo McAuley passed away in 1992 at the age of 89.